AyoubCoding21/vimrc/README.md

 ***Attention !!!!*** : If the coc.nvim installation when you open vim does errors, just close and reopen vim, And do like that, until everything is installed.

-# Some keybindings
+# Keybindings

-Here are some keybindings that are used, I didn't want you to know everything so  you check the code for other keybindings :
+Here are some keybindings that are used :

 **leader :** SPACE